zovoilis-lab/Flye/docs/USAGE.md

 ### PacBio data

 Flye was tested on raw PacBio reads (P5C3 and P6C4) with error rate ~15%.
-Typically, a bacterial WGS project with 40x coverage can be assembled into a single, structurally concordant contig for each chromosome.
-However, to get the best nucleotide-level quaity, you might need deeper coverage.
-For a 50x E. coli dataset, Flye makes roughly 30 single nucleotide insertions/deletions.

-Note that Flye treats each PacBio subread separately and does not take advantage of the PacBio CСS technology (if applies).
+Note that Flye treats each PacBio subread separately and does not take advantage of the PacBio CСS technology.
 If you have CСS PacBio data, consider to call read consensus using the official tools and run Flye in error-corrected mode on the resulting sequences.

-### Oxford Nanopore Technologies data
+### Oxford Nanopore data

 We performed our benchmarks with raw ONT reads (R7-R9) with error rate ~15%.
 Due to the biased error pattern, per-nucleotide accuracy is usually lower for